Remote monitoring security applications

 Pengsheng Industrial Park is the first investment project by a Chinese private enterprise in Uzbekistan that has been acknowledged and ratified by the governments of the two countries.
 Located in Uzbekistan's Sirdaryo state, the Pengsheng Industrial Park is the biggest non-energy cooperation project between China and the Central Asian country.
 At present, there are over 10 workshops covering various fields with a total number of more than 1,500 employees.
 As a model project of China-Uzbekistan...

 Access control has become a central component for the safety and security strategies of today's schools, and due to the complicated threats and challenges these facilities face, a school's access control technology must be innovative and intelligent enough to ensure comprehensive protection.
 The education sector is a gateway to the future for young people all over the world.
 But to assure this passage, schools must guarantee their students safety as well as their education.
 One such example of...

 Security installation specialist Vision Security Services installed Vanderbilt’s ACT365, a cloud-based access control and video management system, at Work.Life, a co-working and private offices facility in London Fields, east London.
-ACT365 solution was implemented late in the construction stage, as initially, the client had used a conventional system, before realising late-on the benefits available from cloud management.
-Essentially, the client needed unified management of access points...
+The ACT365 solution was implemented late in the construction stage, as initially, the client had used a conventional system, before realising late-on the benefits available from cloud management.
+Essentially, the client needed unified management of access poi...